Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-In the face of this threat, ancient civilizations prayed to divine beings for protection and miraculous recoveries.
+In the face of this threat, ancient civilizations fervently prayed to divine beings for protection and miraculous recoveries.
 Jump forth to today, many gods of healing are still actively worshipped throughout the world; a few could even be considered the patron deities of some cities.
-The belief in mythical powers of healing continues to be a significant aspect of religions worldwide.

 Within Greek mythology, Asclepius was born in Epidaurus, the child of Apollo and a Thessalian princess named Coronis.
 Taught the art of medicine by the legendary Centaur Chiron, Asclepius eventually became so skilled with healing, he could even resurrect the dead.

 Brigid is an ancient Irish goddess associated with fertility, the spring season, and healing.
-Theorized by some historians to be an ancient dawn goddess, Brigid was worshipped in pre-Christian Ireland as a patroness of the arts, scared wells, livestock, and medicine.
-In her modern retelling of Irish myths, author Augusta Gregory also described the goddesses as beloved by poets, and a “woman of healing.”
+Theorized by some historians to be an ancient dawn goddess, Brigid was worshipped in pre-Christian Ireland as a patroness of the arts, sacred wells, livestock, and medicine.
+In her modern retelling of Irish myths, author Augusta Gregory furthermore described the goddesses as beloved by poets, and a “woman of healing.”

 Interestingly, historians and scholars have long been intrigued by the relationship between Brigid the Goddess and Saint Brigid of the Catholic faith.
-The latter is the patron saint of babies, midwives, cattle, and of Ireland; attributes all associated with the goddess.
-With syncretism a frequent occurrence in ancient and medieval religions, it’s probably the case that some aspects of the worship of Brigid were indeed integrated into pre-modern Irish Catholicism.
+The latter is the patron saint of babies, midwives, cattle, and of Ireland; attributes all associated with the ancient goddess.
+With syncretism a frequent occurrence in ancient and medieval religions, could it be the case that some aspects of the worship of Brigid were indeed integrated into pre-modern Irish Catholicism?

-Lastly, the goddess is credited with the invention of keening too, this being a style of mourning that combines intense weeping and singing.
+On another note, this Irish goddess of healing is credited with the invention of keening, this being a style of mourning that combines intense weeping and singing.
 In the Irish Book of Invasions, Brigid did so while lamenting the death of her son.

 In Hinduism, Dhanvantari is an avatar of the Preserver God Vishnu, as well as a god of healing and medicine.
 Within the Agni Purana, he is also identified as the God of Ayurveda.
-Today, Hindus pray to Dhanvantari for good health.
-In India, his birthday is also celebrated by Ayurvedic practitioners as National Ayurveda Day.
+Today, Hindus pray to Dhanvantari for good health and physical preservation.
+In India, his birthday is celebrated by Ayurvedic practitioners as National Ayurveda Day too.

 Like other mother goddesses from ancient faiths, the Egyptian goddess Isis is associated with many things.
 Some examples of which include fertility, marriage, the afterlife, and of course, healing.

-The most famous and important goddess of the ancient Egyptian pantheon, Isis is a key character in the Resurrection of Osiris myth, in which she went to extraordinary lengths to revive her slain husband.
-In later myths, she regularly heals her son Horus too, and it was believed by Egyptian magicians that mentioning such healing could extend the effect to humans.
+The most famous and important goddess of the ancient Egyptian pantheon, Isis is also a key character in the Resurrection of Osiris myth, in which she went to extraordinary lengths to revive her slain husband.
+In later myths, she regularly heals her son Horus as well, and it was believed by Egyptian magicians that mentioning such healing could extend the effect to humans.

-Following the conquest of Egypt by Greece and then Rome, the worship of Isis was integrated with other faiths, with the veneration of her lasting into the fifth century.
-Today, some historians claim that Isis had a strong influence on Christian practices; particularly, the veneration of Mother Mary.
-However, there is scant evidence of this and the hypothesis is often rejected.
+Following the conquest of Egypt by Greece and then Rome, the worship of Isis was integrated with other faiths, with veneration of her lasting into the fifth century.
+Today, some historians believe that Isis had a strong influence on some Christian practices; particularly, the veneration of Mother Mary.
+However, there is scant historical evidence of this and the hypothesis is often rejected.

 Depending on your source of reference, there are different beliefs about Ixchel, a powerful goddess in Mayan mythology.

 Some modern Mayans see her as the beautiful goddess of the moon.
-She is the wife of the Sun God Ak Kin.
-Her name also means “Rainbow Woman.”
-More academic interpretations, such as the Dresden Codex, describes her as a Jaguar goddess.
-An aged woman with jaguar ears.
-Occasionally, with claws too.
+The wife of the Sun God Ak Kin, with her name meaning “Rainbow Woman.”

 Regardless of physical interpretation, Ixchel represents fertility in Mayan mythology, as well as medicine, midwifery, and the textile arts.
-In her capacities as a goddess of healing and medicine, she was also celebrated in the Mayan month of “Zip,” and displayed similarities to other earth goddesses such as the Aztec goddess Cihuacoatl.
+In her capacities as a goddess of healing and medicine, she was also celebrated in the Mayan month of “Zip,” and had characteristics similar to other earth goddesses such as the Aztec goddess Cihuacoatl.

-In the 16th century, Ixchel’s sanctuary of Cozumel was also highly popular with Mayan women seeking a good marriage and childbirth.
+In the 16th century, Ixchel’s sanctuary of Cozumel was furthermore highly popular with Mayan women seeking good marriage and childbirth.
 Similar to the Greek sanctuary of Delphi, a hidden priest at Cozumel provides prophecies.
-The popularity of Cozumel additionally resulted in this sanctuary becoming one of the most important pilgrimage destinations in Mayan culture.
+The popularity of Cozumel then resulted in this sanctuary becoming one of the most important pilgrimage destinations in Mayan culture.